lewandy/lewandy/README.md

 - 📚 Learning Javascript deep fundamentals and ReactJs
 - 👔 Working on Farmatrix S.A.S 💉💊🩹
 - 🧠 Ask me about Javascript, Vue or Laravel
--  🔋 I play basketball 🏀 and Call of Duty Moderm Warfare 🔫🕹
+-  🔋 I play basketball 🏀 and Call of Duty Warzone 🔫🕹

 Member of @VueDominicana